aws-deadline/deadline-cloud-for-after-effects/README.md

 ## Setting up After Effects with your Deadline Cloud Farm

-After Effects 24.6.4, 25.1, and 25.2.2 conda packages are now available in AWS Deadline Cloud Service Managed Fleet (See this [link](https://docs.aws.amazon.com/deadline-cloud/latest/userguide/create-queue-environment.html) for more information).
+After Effects 24.6, 25.1, and 25.2 conda packages are available in AWS Deadline Cloud Service Managed Fleet (See this [link](https://docs.aws.amazon.com/deadline-cloud/latest/userguide/create-queue-environment.html) for more information).
 If you would like to build a conda channel that contains different After Effects conda package, please follow
 [the instruction](https://docs.aws.amazon.com/deadline-cloud/latest/developerguide/configure-jobs-s3-channel.html).
 You can also use After Effects conda recipe in [deadline-cloud-sample package](https://github.com/aws-deadline/deadline-cloud-samples/tree/mainline/conda_recipes/aftereffects-25.0)